xanderdunn/bash_tools/yubikey.md

         - `quit`
 - `pass init <ID>`

-## Yubikey OPSEC
-- Remove the Yubikey from your computer when not in use
-- When traveling with your laptop, do not keep the Yubikey in the laptop bag.
-Instead, carry it on your person (e.g. in your wallet, on a keychain or lanyard)
-- If you have more than one Yubikey
-    - Make sure they are clearly labeled so that you can tell which is which
-    - Set the admin password as soon as you receive them (even if one is used as backup)
-    - The backup Yubikey should be stored in a secure location, ideally in a locked safe.

 ## Troubleshooting
 - If GPG signing is failing, try a simple GPG sign like `echo "test" | gpg --clearsign` to see what the error is
 - Troubleshooting steps [here](https://github.com/drduh/YubiKey-Guide#troubleshooting)